justincalleja/justincalleja.github.io/source/_posts/using-viper-for-some-go-basics.md

 useviper$ go install
 ```

-If you `useviper` now you you should get: "Config not found...".
+If you `useviper` now you should get: "Config not found...".
 But if you create a file named **config.yaml** in the directory in which you're going to run `useviper` with the following contents:

 ```yaml
 name: viper